cdoebler1/ILLO/README.md

-# 🛸 Moon Colony ILLO - AI-Powered UFO Controller
+# 🛸 ILLO - AI-Powered UFO Controller

 An intelligent UFO lighting system powered by CircuitPython and machine learning, designed for the Adafruit Circuit Playground Bluefruit.